 - Product development – Innovation and product introduction based on grounded insight rather than a hunch is invariably better (although there’s nothing wrong with hunches).

-- Customer satisfaction and retention – With no direct access to the ultimate consumer this can be complicated but it’s critical, it needs to be objective and understand the drivers of dissatisfaction.
+- Customer satisfaction and retention – It needs to be objective and understand the drivers of dissatisfaction and likelihood of switching.

 - Merger and acquisition – Research as part of due diligence can uncover a great deal that profit and loss accounts fail to show.

 - Segmentation – Identifying different sectors and what is important to each is increasingly critical for targeting and content creation.

 - Personas – Sizing the segments and identifying their outlying characteristics enables us to create buyer personas, and choose who to prioritise efforts on.

 - Channel – Invariably qualitative in nature channel research helps to identify the issues that really matter to partners and how they position you to customers – sometimes they’re your key advocate.